-Previously, all other post-January 1, 2001 LIHTC projects that have applied for a determination to be assessed based on the restricted rental income method have been denied by the assembly.
-For example, Resolution 2004-73 failed, which would have approved the restricted rent income method for Bayview Apartments in Seward and Parkview Apartments in Soldotna.
-Likewise, Resolution 2005-051 approving an application for Pacific Park Apartments in Seward to be assessed based on the restricted rental income method also failed.
-More recently, Resolution 2013-044 failed, which would have approved the restricted rent income method for Aurora Vista apartments in Kenai.
+Previously, all other post-January 1, 2001 LIHTC projects that have applied for a determination to be assessed based on the restricted rental income method have been denied by the assembly, as follows:

+- Resolution 2004-73 failed, which would have approved the restricted rent income method for Bayview Apartments in Seward and Parkview Apartments in Soldotna. - Resolution 2005-051 approving an application for Pacific Park Apartments in Seward to be assessed based on the restricted rental income method also failed. - Resolution 2013-044 failed, which would have approved the restricted rent income method for Aurora Vista apartments in Kenai. - Resolution 2014-047 failed, which would have approved the restricted rent income method for Kimberly Court in Seward and Northwood Apartments in Soldotna. - Resolution 2015-024 failed, which would have approved the restricted rent income method for Conifer Woods in Homer, Laurawood Arms in Soldotna, and Woodridge Apartments in Kenai. - Resolution 2016-030 failed, which would have approved the restricted rent income method for Gateway apartments in Seward and Harbor Ridge apartments in Homer.

-The Conifer Woods, Laurawood Arms and Woodridge Apartments projects qualified for LIHTCs after January 1, 2001.
-The property owners have submitted timely applications for assessment based on the restricted rent income method beginning in 2015.
-In accordance with state statute and KPB 5.12.085 the assembly must determine whether it wishes these projects to be assessed at unencumbered full and true value or based on the restricted rents without adjustment for the amount of tax credits.
-There is presently one LIHTC property within the Kenai Peninsula Borough that is being valued based upon the restricted rent income method, because this property entered into an LIHTC agreement prior to January 1, 2001.
+The East End Cottages project qualified for LIHTCs after January 1, 2001.
+The property owners have submitted timely applications for assessment based on the restricted rent income method beginning in 2021.
+In accordance with state statute, the assembly, through Ordinance 2003-43 (KPB 5.12.085), must determine whether it wishes these projects to be assessed at unencumbered full and true value or based on the restricted rents without adjustment for the amount of tax credits.
+There are presently no LIHTC properties within the Kenai Peninsula Borough that are being valued based upon the restricted rent income method.